What is app provisioning in Azure Active Directory?

 In Azure Active Directory (Azure AD), the term app provisioning refers to automatically creating user identities and roles for applications.

 Azure AD also supports provisioning users into applications hosted on-premises or in a virtual machine, without having to open up any firewalls.
-If your application supports SCIM, or you've built a SCIM gateway to connect to your legacy application, you can use the Azure AD Provisioning agent to directly connect with your application and automate provisioning and deprovisioning.
-If you have legacy applications that don't support SCIM and rely on an LDAP user store or a SQL database, Azure AD can support those as well.
+Your application must support SCIM.
+Or, you must build a SCIM gateway to connect to your legacy application.
+If so, you can use the Azure AD Provisioning agent to directly connect with your application and automate provisioning and deprovisioning.
+If you have legacy applications that don't support SCIM and rely on an LDAP user store or a SQL database, Azure AD can support these applications as well.

 App provisioning lets you:

 - Automate provisioning: Automatically create new accounts in the right systems for new people when they join your team or organization.

 - Automate deprovisioning: Automatically deactivate accounts in the right systems when people leave the team or organization.